 The Group entered into profit rate swaps, which matures in 2025.
 The maturity of the profit rate swap has been extended till the extended maturity of the refinanced loan (refer note 16-1).
 The outstanding notional amount of the contract as at 31 December 2020 was SR 1,827 million (31 December 2019: SR 2,980 million) and the fair value was a negative amount of SR 206 million as at 31 December 2020 (31 December 2019: SR 127.9 million).
 The group has changed the accounting policy to account for the hedging instruments from IAS 39 to IFRS 9 however the existing accounting treatment followed by the group is consistent with the requirement of IFRS 9 (refer note 3).
 The average contracted fixed interest rate ranges from 2% to 3%.
 A loss of SR 78.3 million was recognized in other comprehensive loss for the year ended 31 December 2020 (31 December 2019: SR 106.3 million) as a result of fair value movements relating to this hedge.
-The fair value of interest rate swaps at the end of the reporting period is determined by discounting the future cash flows using the curves at the end of the reporting period and the credit risk inherent in the contract.
+The fair value of interest rate swaps at the end of the reporting period and the credit risk inherent in the contract.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (continued) FOR THE YEAR ENDED 31 DECEMBER 2020 (All amounts in Saudi Riyals thousands unless otherwise stated)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (continued) FOR THE YEAR ENDED 31 DECEMBER 2020